davidrtlake/uq-calendar/README.md

 - [ ] Fill space above floating extended events with same colour.
   - Not sure about this, just need to remove margin top 25px and add padding top 25px to extended event div, then adjust z-indexes.
 - [ ] On mobile first tap on truncate event text to view it will follow any link.
+- [ ] Fix week scroll refs not in right place.

 ## Ideas

-- Background gradient colour shift as user scrolls.
+- [ ] Background gradient colour shift as user scrolls.
-- Check collision of heading and month heading.
+- [x] Check collision of heading and month heading.
 Fade out month heading.
-- Reduce min height of days with extended events below them.
+- [x] Reduce min height of days with extended events below them.
-- Border line vertically middle of month shooting out either side.
+- [ ] Border line vertically middle of month shooting out either side.
-- Add "information current as" warning.
+- [ ] Add "information current as" warning.
-- Scroll to currMonth/currWeek every time select periods is shown.
+- [ ] Scroll to currMonth/currWeek every time select periods is shown.
-- Make public holidays background lighter (like weekend)
+- [x] Make public holidays background lighter (like weekend)
-- Full stops or no full stops, that is the question.
+- [x] Full stops or no full stops, that is the question.
-- Show slight day background pattern under and above extended events so they seem part of the day.
+- [ ] Show slight day background pattern under and above extended events so they seem part of the day.
+- [ ] Maybe change shown categories from checkbox to buttons?